Generative AI in healthcare: Integration, use cases, challenges, ROI, and future outlook

 1. Proprietary data utilization and privacy

 ZBrain empowers healthcare organizations to harness their proprietary data—including clinical records, patient histories, and EHR data—while maintaining robust control over privacy and security.
-Tailored for private enterprise deployments, ZBrain ensures that sensitive healthcare information remains secure and compliant with regulations such as HIPAA.
+Tailored for private enterprise deployments, ZBrain ensures that sensitive healthcare information remains secure and compliant with industry regulations.
 By leveraging private data for application development, ZBrain provides personalized, contextually accurate AI solutions that enhance patient care and streamline operational processes.

 2. Advanced knowledge base for efficient data retrieval